-The data logger makes ratiometric-resistance measurements for four- and six-wire full-bridge circuits and two-, three-, and four-wire half-bridge circuits using voltage excitation or for direct resistance measurements using current excitation.
+The data logger makes ratiometric-resistance measurements for four- and six-wire full-bridge circuits and two-, three-, and four-wire half-bridge circuits using voltage excitation.
 Excitation polarity reversal is available to minimize dc error.
 Typically, at least one terminal is configured for excitation output.
 Multiple sensors may be able to use a common excitation terminal.